captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 - file:///C:/Users/pabrosse/dev/patrickbrosset.com/content/slides/CSSDay-2026/masonry-wtf.html
   Shapes, dense packing.

+- file:///C:/Users/pabrosse/dev/patrickbrosset.com/content/slides/CSSDay-2026/many.html
+  Weird little animation.
+  Made me think about the opportunistic nature of the grid-lanes algorithm, which we'll talk about in a bit, which could be used to create a liquid surface effect.

+- file:///C:/Users/pabrosse/dev/patrickbrosset.com/content/slides/CSSDay-2026/water.html
+  Ctrl+/- to fill the glass
+  Or resize browser window to make the glass smaller, and water bigger. opportunistic/chaotic nature of the algorithm.

+- file:///C:/Users/pabrosse/dev/patrickbrosset.com/content/slides/CSSDay-2026/steps.html
+  Resize screen or change font.
+  Stacked stairs, creating abstract patterns.

 ### Serious Masonry

 Ok, let's disect this new layout primitive, see how it works, and how you might use it in practice.